contexttesting/forkfeed/README.md

 [![npm version](https://badge.fury.io/js/forkfeed.svg)](https://npmjs.org/package/forkfeed)

-`forkfeed` is Passes answer values to a child process on data.
+`forkfeed` is a function that passes answer values to a child process on data.
+For example, if a fork was spawned which requires user interaction, this module can be used to pass answers to it according to the seen data from `stdout`.

 ```sh
 yarn add -E forkfeed